lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 [see code in Github](https://github.com/lenmorld/lennythedev_src/tree/master/react_cache_api_calls/1a)

-### Solution: add a cache using `ref`
+### Solution: add a cache using `ref` ✅

-We can add a cache to save the results per URL.
+Add a cache to save the results per URL.
-This cache is initially empty, then every unique query will populate it.
+- This cache is initially empty, then every unique query will populate it.
-When search is invoked, we check the cache first if the URL is there.
+- When search is invoked, we check the cache first if the URL is there.
-If found, we use the cached value.
+- If found, we use the cached value.
-Otherwise, we fetch the URL and we save the results for later use.
+- Otherwise, we fetch the URL and we save the results for later use.

 The cache will look something like this.

 ```js